-Creditors Voluntary Liquidation Process
+Creditors’ Voluntary Liquidation Process

-Our 6 Steps to a Creditors Voluntary Liquidation
+Our 6 Steps to a Creditors’ Voluntary Liquidation

-Liquidation.co.uk will also deal with calls from creditors of the company from the point at which they are formally requested to act on the company’s behalf with regard to the Creditors Voluntary Liquidation of the Company.
+- Liquidation.co.uk will assist with employee matters ensuring that any claims that the employees may have against the Government Redundancy Payments Office are dealt with.
+Liquidation.co.uk will also deal with calls from creditors (any one owed money by the company) of the company from the point at which we are formally requested to act on the company’s behalf with regard to the Creditors’ Voluntary Liquidation of the Company.

-- i.
-To realise the company’s assets
+- To realise the company’s assets

 - To agree the claims of the company’s creditors and make payment to Creditors where possible